A Wooden Puppet

 "Oh, Baal, my good god Baal, please!
 Please help Jojo!
 If you must sink this ship, please turn me a dolphin, for I can't swim!" shouted an apprentice cook in tears.

-"Mother, Mother, please help me!
+"Mother, Mother, help me!
 I am scared!" wept a cabin boy bitterly, who had come out to sea for the first time in his life.

 The sailors, while uttering respective paganish prayers, began throwing cargos and anything they could reach overboard so as to lower the gravity center of the ship as well as lighten her.